 Three Bin Kerbside Collection System FAQs

 A three bin system is an easy way for residents to actively make a positive difference to our environment.
-A new bin for organic waste lets residents make better choices about how to dispose of their waste.
-It will also allow potentially valuable resources to be processed into Australian standard compost.
+A new bin for garden organic waste lets residents make better choices about how to dispose of their waste.

 The new bin system will allow the City to recover more waste as a resource, reduce waste to landfill and reduce the cost of waste management.